Library Member Resources

 - Telephone Directories - BT

-You can now access complete digital newspapers in the Library or at home (with your Library card details) through PressDisplay.
+You can access complete digital newspapers in the Library or at home (with your Library card details) through PressReader.

 Popular publications from the UK and all around the world are now available 24/7 and in 60 languages.
-There are dedicated Apple and Android apps for accessing PressDisplay on the move.
+There are dedicated iOS, Android BlackBerry and Windows apps for accessing PressReader on the move.

-You can also listen to articles in the language of your choice by using the PressReader App.
+You can also listen to articles in the language of your choice using the PressReader App.

 Revise for your Driving Theory Test at work, home or in the Library.

-You can practice answering over 1000 questions from the theory test question bank and prepare for the new hazard perception test using the DSA sample video clips.
+You can practise answering over 1000 questions from the theory test question bank and prepare for the new hazard perception test using the DSA sample video clips.

 Encyclopaedia Britannica delivers reliable information fast.
-You have access to three site in one: children, Young Adults, and the Reference Centre for older students and adults.
+You have access to three sites in one: Children, Young Adults, and the Reference Centre for older students and adults.

-To access Encyclopaedia Britannica from your home computer you will need to enter your Library Card Membership Number (including the B) when prompted for your library number (for example B769395476.
+To access Encyclopaedia Britannica from your home computer you will need to enter your Library Card Membership Number (including the B) when prompted for your library number (for example B761234567.
 Note that some numbers end with an X and you should include this too).
+Temporary library card numbers (issued when joining online) can also be used.

 IELTS is the International English Language Testing System - the world’s proven English language test.